GiuseppeIII/TheShowdownEffectReloaded/Launcher/launcher.md

 **Beta Version 0.9.6 Released**

 Small update to improve logging.
 For the full changelog please visit The Showdown Effect: Reloaded discord.

+### 08/09/2022 ###

+**Beta Version 0.9.7 Released**

+Fixed 'Remember Me' not working for some people.
+For the full changelog please visit The Showdown Effect: Reloaded discord.